92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 This tutorial is a initial Documentation to run a Private Searx instance in Qubes-OS.
 ( This is work in progress, which performed well in my testings.)

-1. First of all create a Standalone VM based on Debian-10 and networking through Default(Sys-Firewall).
-Do not provide Network.

-2. Run Terminal in Newly Created Standalone VM.
+1. Run Terminal in Template Debian-10 and install dependacies here.

-3. Installing Dependancies-
+2. Installing Dependancies-

      Run following command in terminal-

      sudo apt-get install git build-essential libxslt-dev python-dev python-virtualenv python-babel zlib1g-dev libffi-dev libssl-dev

+3. Create a Qubes AppVM based on Debian-10 and networking through Default(Sys-Firewall).
+Do not provide Network.

 4. Setup installation directory

-    After installing the dependencies above, we can move to the directory that we'll install Searx in:
+    Now open termianl in newly created VM, we can move to the directory that we'll install Searx in:

     cd /usr/local/